-Use the company file that's now open in QuickBooks allows QODBC to use the company file that you have open and allows you to switch between files without having to create separate DSN’s for each company file.
+Using the company file that's now open in QuickBooks allows QODBC to use the company file that you have available and will enable you to switch between files withoucreatingte separate DSNs for each company file.

-Locate a company file: is the path where your QuickBooks data file resides.
+Locate a company file: this is where your QuickBooks data file resides.
 For example: “C:\Documents and Settings\All Users\Documents\Intuit\QuickBooks\Sample Company Files\QuickBooks Enterprise Solutions 9.0\ProMyapp.qbw”.
-The Browse button will let you choose your QuickBooks company file from the folder it is in.
-To use the QODBC auto-login unattended mode you must specify the full path of the QuickBooks company file you wish to connect to.
+The Browse button will let you choose your QuickBooks company file from its folder.
+To use the QODBC auto-login unattended mode, specify the full path of the QuickBooks company file you wish to connect to.

-Same as company file If you select "Follow Company File”, we will simply use whatever mode is currently set on the company file.
+Same as the company file.
+If you select "Follow Company File," we will use whatever mode is currently set in the company file.